Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Related Work

-\textbf{Multi-view crowd counting.} Compared to single-image counting \cite{zhang2016single,li2018csrnet,wang2020distribution,song2021rethinking,Wan2021CVPR,liang2022end,han2023steerer,zhao2020active,savner2023crowd,zhang2024boosting}, multi-view crowd counting is proposed to handle scenes with large areas, severe occlusions, or irregular shapes by fusing multiple synchronized and calibrated camera views.
-Traditional methods \cite{Ge2010Crowd, li2012people, Maddalena2014people, Ryan2014Scene, Tang2014Cross} employed foreground extraction techniques and hand-crafted features, with limited performance and generalization abilities.
-Recently, deep learning methods \cite{zhang2019wide,zheng2021learning,zhai2022co} have been introduced, trained and tested with ground-plane density maps based on the crowds appearing in the input camera views.
-MVMS \cite{zhang2019wide} proposed the first end-to-end DNNs-based multi-view crowd counting framework with novel multi-view multi-scale fusion modules, together with a large-scene multi-view dataset CityStreet. \cite{zhang2021cross} proposed a camera selection fusion model for cross-view cross-scene multi-view counting with a large synthetic cross-scene multi-view dataset CVCS. \cite{mo2024countformer} put forward a transformer model with attention-mechanism-based 2D-3D feature lifting.
-Overall, existing multi-view counting methods focus on the accurate crowd number estimation of the people contained in a randomly selected set of input camera views. \textit{Current SOTAs have not yet explored the problem of selecting the best views for scene-level multi-view counting}.
+\textbf{Multi-view crowd counting.} Compared to single-image counting~\cite{liang2022end,han2023steerer,zhao2020active,savner2023crowd,zhang2024boosting,lin2025point,zhou2025crowd,shang20262d}, multi-view crowd counting is proposed to handle scenes with large areas, severe occlusions, or irregular shapes by fusing multiple synchronized and calibrated camera views.
+Traditional methods~\cite{Ryan2014Scene,Tang2014Cross} employed foreground extraction techniques and hand-crafted features, with limited performance and generalization abilities.
+Recently, deep learning methods~\cite{zhang2019wide,zheng2021learning,zhai2022co,WSFCMVCC123} have been introduced, trained, and tested with ground-plane density maps based on the crowds appearing in the input camera views.
+CVCS~\cite{zhang2021cross} proposed a camera selection model for cross-view cross-scene multi-view counting with a large synthetic cross-scene multi-view dataset. ~\cite{mo2024countformer} put forward a transformer model with attention-mechanism-based 2D-3D feature lifting.
+Overall, existing multi-view counting methods focus on the accurate crowd number estimation of the people contained in a randomly selected set of input camera views. \textit{Current SOTAs have not yet explored the problem of selecting the best views for scene-level multi-view counting}. \lbreb{ Moreover, existing pretrained single-image models can serve as backbones for multi-view models, thereby improving training speed and effectiveness.
+And it can directly help us obtain crowd information to enhance perception, such as the initialization process of the proposed methods. }